canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ## Common mistakes

+Now that we know what LINQ is and the most common LINQ methods, let's go through three common mistakes we make when using LINQ methods in our code.

 ### Count vs Any

 Always prefer `Any` over `Count` to check if a collection has elements or if it has elements that meet a condition.